10.3 Support to youth work

 Act on Social Service (Serviceloven, LBK nr.
 1287 af 28/08/2020): Municipalities are obliged to establish the necessary number of places in special youth clubs for young people who due to a substantial and permanent physical or mental impairment have a special need for support and treatment that cannot be met in ordinary youth clubs established according to the Act on Day Care.

-Public youth work, which is established in the four acts mentioned above, are the responsibility of the municipalities.
+Public youth work established in the acts mentioned above, are the responsibility of the municipalities.
 Most municipal youth activities are financed by public subsidies and different degrees of self-payment from the users.
 The municipal council allocates the specific amount of funding, which means that the budget differs in the 98 municipalities.
 The municipal budgets are covered by local taxes and a state block grant.

 Third sector associations and NGOs involved in non-formal general adult education for young people can be supported by the different pools of funding.
 For a detailed description of the different pools of funding, see section 2.1.